cehbrecht/tgif-ai-2024-10/slides.md

 ---

+## Generative Adversarial Networks (GANs)
+- **Definition:** A framework where two neural networks (generator and discriminator) compete with each other to generate realistic data.
+- **How it works:**
+  - The generator creates fake data.
+  - The discriminator tries to identify if the data is real or generated.
+  - The generator improves over time by trying to fool the discriminator.
+- **Use cases:** Image generation, data augmentation, deepfake creation.
+- **Visual:** Diagram showing the generator and discriminator competition.

+---

 ## Transformers
 - **Definition:** A deep learning model that utilizes self-attention mechanisms to process sequential data.
 - **How it revolutionized NLP:** Use in models like GPT, BERT.